karlwancl/Quandl.NET/README.md

 [![NuGet](https://img.shields.io/nuget/dt/Quandl.NET.svg)](https://www.nuget.org/packages/Quandl.NET/)
 [![license](https://img.shields.io/github/license/lppkarl/Quandl.NET.svg)](https://github.com/lppkarl/Quandl.NET/blob/master/LICENSE)

 Quandl is a marketplace for financial and economic data.
 All data on Quandl can be accessed via their REST API.
 This library, as a .NET wrapper, built on Quandl v3 REST API.
-It is based on .NET standard 1.4, can be run on .NET Core, .NET Framework, Xamarin.iOS, Xamarin.Android & Universal Windows Platform.
+It is based on .NET standard 2.0, can be run on .NET Core, .NET Framework, Xamarin.iOS, Xamarin.Android & Universal Windows Platform.

 ### Features
 * Allows access to financial and economic data through Quandl v3 API

 ### Release Notes
+[20/9/2017] Added .NET Standard 2.0 support

 [27/05/2017]
 * All enums have been moved to Quandl.NET namespace from Quandl.NET.Model.Enum namespace, inputting "Model.Enum." prefix is no longer needed.
 * UsefulDataAndLists has been renamed as Quandl for easier access.